OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-04-Authentication-and-Secure-Communication-Failures.md

 ## Description

-No-code/low-code applications typically connect to business-critical data across on-prem, Saas, PaaS and cloud.
+No-code/low-code applications typically connect to business-critical data across on-premise, Saas, PaaS and cloud platforms.
 Applications use built-in connectors, which allow easy connections to various services.
-Connections offer a variety of security configuration, including communication protocols, authentication flows and types of credentials used.
-In many cases, connections are set up by business users, which can often result in deviation from best practice.
+Connections offer a variety of security configurations, including communication protocols, authentication flows and types of credentials used.
+In many cases, connections are set up by business users, which can often result in deviation from best practices and corporate data security policies.

 ## Example Attack Scenarios